GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 ---------------

 ``mesh_doctor`` is a ``python`` executable that can be used through the command line to perform various checks, validations and tiny fixes to the ``vtk`` mesh that are meant to be used in ``geos``.
-``mesh_doctor`` is organized as a collection of modules with their dedicated set of options.
+``mesh_doctor`` is organized as a collection of modules with their dedicated sets of options.
 The current page will introduce those modules, but the details and all the arguments can be retrieved by using the ``--help`` option for each module.

 Modules
 ^^^^^^^

-To list all the modules available through ``mesh_doctor`` you can simply use the ``--help`` option which will provide all the modules as well as a quick summuray.
+To list all the modules available through ``mesh_doctor`` you can simply use the ``--help`` option which will provide all the modules as well as a quick summary.

 .. command-output:: python mesh_doctor.py --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor